Odda, Ealdorman of Devon: Biography

 Alfred was faced with an issue of loyalty, with the real possibility that many of his people would not remain faithful to him, and instead lend their allegiance to Guthrum, King of the Danish Vikings and conqueror of much of Wessex.
 It has been suggested that Wulfhere, Ealdorman of Wiltshire, had already gone over to Guthrum's side in exchange for a royal title.
 Odda was forced to choose between Alfred and Guthrum in early 878 when an army of Vikings, led by Ubba, supposed son of the legendary Ragnar Lodbrok, landed on the north Devon or Somerset coast, possibly near modern-day Lynmouth.
 Choosing not to side with the invaders, Odda gathered an army, mostly composed of inexperienced farmers and peasants, and retreated to a defensive position overlooking the beach.
 This location is usually identified as Countisbury Hill, but other sites such as Cannington Camp, Somerset, have also been suggested.
 Odda's forces entrenched themselves atop the hill, reinforcing the pre-existing defensive fort.
 However, realising that there was no source of fresh water for the Saxon defenders, Ubba decided not to attack, and ordered his forces to wait instead so that thirst would drive Odda to surrender.
 Ubba's army bore the raven banner, the symbol of Odin, and it flapped strongly in the wind, signifying victory.
 According to legend, this banner was woven by the daughters of Ragnar Lodbrok, the sisters of Ubba, and could foretell what would happen in the forthcoming battle, flapping strongly for a victory and hanging limply for a defeat.
 Realising the problem, Odda decided he could not remain atop the hill indefinitely, and at the break of dawn he led his troops down the hill, taking the Vikings by surprise.
 In the ensuing battle around a thousand Vikings were killed, as was Ubba himself, possibly at Odda's own hand.
 The raven banner was captured by Odda's men and a great victory was won.
 The battle would later be known as the Battle of Cynwit, or sometimes as the Battle of the Raven Banner.

 Not long after the battle, in May 878, King Alfred left the Somerset marshes and defeated Guthrum's forces at the Battle of Edington.
 He then pursued the Danes to their stronghold at Chippenham and starved them into submission.
 One of the terms of the surrender was that Guthrum convert to Christianity.
 Three weeks later the Danish king and 29 of his chief men were baptised at Alfred's court at Aller, near Athelney, with Alfred receiving Guthrum as his spiritual son.

 Odda was ultimately succeeded as Ealdorman of Devon by Edred, who died in 901.

-In Popular Culture
+Family

-Odda is a supporting character in Bernard Cornwell's Saxon Stories series and its television adaption The Last Kingdom.
-In the latter Odda is played by Simon Kunz.
-Both feature Odda's victory at the Battle of Cynwit, though the hero of the battle is Cornwell's hero fictional Uhtred.
+The historian Ann Williams suggests that Odda's wife was a daughter of Æthelred I, and that the late tenth-century historian Æthelweard was a descendant of the marriage.